 The train of California Cars pulled into Santa Ana right on time but the smell of sticking brake shoes on the cab car took twenty minutes to repair.
 I was thinking "Let us hope this is the only delay for this trip!"
 We headed to Fullerton where Bill joined me and made the quick run to Los Angeles.
 Arriving in LA, I saw the Southwest Chief but no Sunset Limited which I learned was over four hours late.
-No coastal views for those unfortunate passengers.
-Just a bus ride and a train ride down the scenic San Joaquin Valley to Martinez for those unlucky souls to connect to our train.
+No coastal views for those unfortunate passengers, just a bus ride and a train ride down the scenic San Joaquin Valley to Martinez for those unlucky souls to connect to our train.

-North of Santa Barbara we sat in the big plush chairs of the Parlour Car as far as Jalama Beach where we went downstairs to the theater to see Robin Williams in Bicentennial Man.
+North of Santa Barbara we sat in the big plush chairs of the Parlor Car as far as Jalama Beach where we went downstairs to the theater to see Robin Williams in "Bicentennial Man".
 San Luis Obispo was a fresh air stop for me and a picture of the train.
 It was another enjoyable trip over Cuesta Grade with racing tanks at Camp Roberts when we flew by.
 For dinner I had my usual steak with a turtle for dessert and Bill had the equally good salmon.
-At the air stop at Salinas I explored the depot followed by more Parlour Car views until Gilroy where it was back to the theater for the Bond movie The World is not Enough!
+At the fresh air stop at Salinas I explored the depot followed by more parlor car views until Gilroy where it was back to the theater for the Bond film "The World is not Enough!"
 I took more fresh air at Oakland before calling it a night at Martinez.

 4/15/2000 The next morning I got up at Black Butte and had breakfast on the north flank of Mt Shasta.
 The peak was hidden by the many clouds but the clouds only added to the beauty looking northwest from the train.
-I got asked if anyone lives out there with my answer being "Population Zero!"
-Unlike the thousands per square mile back home in Santa Ana.
+I was asked if anyone lives out there with my answer being "Population Zero!" unlike the thousands per square mile back home in Santa Ana.
 The Starlight lost an hour during the night but when we arrived in Klamath Falls we were only forty minutes down.
 I know that by Portland that we should be back on time.
-Stepping off the train, the cold air always feels good and I know that on this trip this should be as cold as gets.
+Stepping off the train, the cold air always feels good and I knew that on this trip this should be as cold as gets.

 Mount Baker International 760 4/16/2000

 The train manager assigned us to seats on the waterside of the Talgo so he thought.
 They were not so we enjoyed the inland side view.
-Bill was just as blown away by the Talgo as he was the Starlight and he enjoyed an excellent breakfast in the Dining Car.
-I watched Citizen Cane for the first time and now realized why it won an Oscar.
+Bill was just as blown away by the Talgo as he was the Starlight and he enjoyed an excellent breakfast in the dining car.
+I watched "Citizen Kane" for the first time and now realized why it won an Oscar.
 The movie ended right before New Westminster where the drawbridge was open.
-Water traffic always has the right of way and once the bridge was closed, we finished our trip with a near on time arrival in Vancouver.Off to the Vancouver Island 4/16/2000
+Water traffic always has the right of way and once the bridge was closed, we finished our trip with a near on-time arrival in Vancouver.Off to the Vancouver Island 4/16/2000

 Following customs, I had my usual magic touch with the instant teller machine at the Vancouver Station.
-Bill on the other hand did not so he had to run across the street to another ATM.
-While Bill was doing that I picked up my Via tickets for this summer's trip and had to pay for the Bras de Or segment.
+Bill, on the other hand did not, so he had to run across the street to another ATM.
+While Bill was doing that I picked up my Via tickets for this summer's trip and had to pay for the Bras d'Or segment.
 We bought our bus tickets for the 12:45 PM bus to Victoria and minutes later we boarded the bus.
 This is the easiest way to get to downtown Victoria from the train station.
-The Pacific Coast Line Bus made some local stops along the way before it boarded the BC Ferry at Tsawwassen to Swartz Bay where the bus would continue its journey by highway to Victoria.
+The Pacific Coach Lines bus made some local stops along the way before it boarded the BC Ferry at Tsawwassen to Swartz Bay where the bus would continue its journey by highway to Victoria.
 Taking the bus does not bother me anymore and this is good practice for my Quebec City-Sept Iles trip this summer.
 The ferry crossing was nice.
 We had lunch when we first got off the bus, then I worked on my suntan and just enjoyed the view.
-Once across the Straits along Saltspring Island I saw a sea otter and two bald eagles.
-Once back on the bus and off the ferry, it was a quick trip to the Victoria bus depot and a short cab ride to the Swan's Inn.
+Once across the Straits along Saltspring Island, I saw a sea otter and two bald eagles.
+Once back on the bus and off the ferry, it was a quick trip to the Victoria bus depot and a short cab ride to Swan's Inn.

-The Swan's Inn overlooks both the Via Station and the harbor.
+Swan's Inn overlooks both the Via Station and the harbor.
 Our room had a downstairs living room with a kitchen and bathroom while upstairs there was the bedroom with a sunroof.
 This is definitely the place to stay in Victoria.
-I took a long walk along the tracks to the roundhouse where I found the cars and engines of the future Pacific Wilderness Train before I returned to the room to watch Walking with Dinosaurs.
+I took a long walk along the tracks to the roundhouse where I found the cars and engines of the future Pacific Wilderness Railway before I returned to the room to watch Walking with Dinosaurs.
 Bill had ordered room service so a bit later I did the same thing and had a Portuguese Pepper Steak.
 Following an evening walk and post card writing, I called it a night.
-The next morning as I was enjoying breakfast the Malahat pulled into the Station for its morning run to Courtney.
+The next morning as I was enjoying breakfast the Malahat pulled into the station for its morning run to Courtenay.
 I would take the train and Bill would spend his day in Victoria sightseeing.